Why Beijing Lhasa Train is recommended?

 How to Book Beijing Lhasa Train Tickets

-TThere are two ways to book the Train Tickets – book on your own or contact a travel agency to book for you.
-If you are already in Beijing or other cities in China, you can go to any of railway station to book the train tickets.
-Original passport and photocopy of Tibet Travel Permit (Tibet Entry Permit) is required.
-You can ask the conductor to provide your preferred sleepers (upper or lower) if they are available.
-You can also provide us your passport information, and we will book the train tickets for you online.
+There are two ways to book the Train Tickets – book on your own or contact a travel agency to book for you.
+If you are already in Beijing or other cities in China, you can go to any railway station to book the train tickets.
+Original passport and a photocopy of Tibet Travel Permit (Tibet Entry Permit) are required.
+You can ask the conductor to provide your preferred sleepers (soft or hard, upper or lower) if they are available.
+You can also provide us with your passport information, and we will book the train tickets for you online.

 Some useful tips to increase the chance of successful ticket booking

 1. Contact us to apply for the Tibet Travel Permit as soon as possible.
-Then try to book the ticket about 30 days in adance;
+Then try to book the ticket about 15 days in advance;

-2. If you fail to obtain a ticket for Beijing to Lhasa train, you can change a starting station, such as Lanzhou and Xining.
-These two cities offer bigger chance to get a ticket.
+2. If you fail to obtain a ticket for Beijing to Lhasa train, you can change a starting station, such as Lanzhou or Xining.
+These two cities offer a bigger chance of getting a ticket.

 How to Get to Beijing West Railway Station

-Beijing West Railway Station is the only train station in Beijing which operates trains to Lhasa.
+Beijing West Railway Station is the only train station in Beijing that operates trains to Lhasa.
 It is located at Lianhuachi East Road, near the West 3rd Ring Road of Beijing, about 5 miles (8km) from Tiananmen Square, and 22 miles (36km) from Beijing Capital International Airport.
-Both Metro Line 7 and Line 8 go by Beijing West Railway Station.
+Both Metro Line 7 and Line 9 go by Beijing West Railway Station.
+Buses, taxis, and private cars are also available.
+It's highly suggested to travel with a private car provided by us Tibet Discovery in our Tibet tour packages.
+We take care of everything for you, including airport/train station transfers, tickets, meals, accommodation, etc. Contact us if you're interested.

 How to Shorten the Beijing Lhasa Train Travel

-Enjoy Beautiful Qinghai Lake View from Train Window (August)
+Beijing Lhasa Train Enjoy Beautiful Qinghai Lake View (August)

 B-Plan for Beijing Lhasa Train